-Pediatric chlamydia is a common sexually transmitted infection (STI) that impacts both males and females.
-If left untreated, it can cause permanent damage to a woman’s reproductive system.
+Pediatric and adolescent chlamydia is a common sexually transmitted infection (STI) that impacts both males and females.
+If left untreated, it can cause permanent damage to a woman’s reproductive system, and difficulty getting pregnant later in life.

 Chlamydia is a commonly occurring STI that can be difficult to diagnose.
 Not everyone develops symptoms, but chlamydia can still be passed with or without obvious warning signs.
 If left untreated, females can develop pelvic inflammatory disease (PID), which can damage the reproductive system and cause infertility.